jonbeebe/jonbeebe.github.io/_drafts/2016-02-12-plain-text-notes.md

 date: 2016-02-12 13:00:00 -0800
 ---

-After bouncing between various note-keeping apps, I finally settled on a very simple solution that is flexible, truly cross-platform, freely available, and will surely stand the test of time: plain text.
+After bouncing between various note-keeping apps, I finally settled on a very simple solution that is flexible, cross-platform, freely available, and will surely stand the test of time: plain text.

 <!--more-->